Tutorial 4 - Modify Material Parameters

 - How to change material models from the BattMo material library

-We'll use the same model from Tutorial 1.
+We'll use the same input parameter set from Tutorial 1.

 jsonstruct = parseBattmoJson('Examples/jsondatafiles/sample_input.json');